 Recall the conversations that you had around the topic, or look back at lapbooks, notes, photographs, anything to jog your memory.

-Expressing yourself when you don’t really like writing.
+Expressing yourself when you do not really like writing.

 A table can look particularly professional and is easy to structure.
 If you find yourself wobbling at the sight of a blank page or waffling on and getting off the topic, try a table.
 It can be with the PoS, or with an appropriate subject description.
-This idea can be applied to any approach from schooling to unschooling, and if the LA are proving to be unreasonable it might be the swiftest way to stop them, or prepare for court.
-Your last report is likely to be the one the magistrates will read last and remember most.
+This idea can be applied to any approach from schooling to unschooling and if the LA is proving to be unreasonable it might be the swiftest way to address any difficulties, or prepare for court.

 Project ‘Bumble Bees’ using a STEAM + approach.